What is Wrong with Perplexity for Long-context Language Modeling?: Measuring and Enhancing Long-Context Capabilities with Key Tokens

 For the ease of differentiable optimization using all tokens, we adopt a \emph{soft} long-context influence function $I_{\rm soft}:\sX\to[0,\gamma]$ based on the likelihood ratio between the long-context probability $P_\theta(x_i|\vl_i)$ and short-context probability $P_\theta(x_i|\vvs_i)$ (defined in Section~\ref{sec:metrics}):

 Here, $\gamma>0$ is a hyper-parameter that sets a threshold on the maximal influence to avoid numerical instability.
-The weights are detached during the training process.
 As a consequence of this reweighting term, too easy tokens (both short and long context give accurate prediction) and too hard tokens (neither short or long context predicts correctly) will have a weight around $1$, while those long-context-dependent tokens (high $P_\theta(x_i|\vl_i)$ and low $P_\theta(x_i|\vvs_i)$) will be upweighted above $1$, proportionally to the context informativeness.

-\textbf{Remark.} Note that different from the influence function of LongPPL (\Eqref{eq:longppl}) that adopts a strong LM as the influence evaluator to better select tokens, in LongCE, we use the \textbf{same model to evaluate the influence} for training efficiency.
+\textbf{Remark.} Unlike the influence function of LongPPL (\Eqref{eq:longppl}), which uses a powerful LLM as an external evaluator to select tokens more effectively, LongCE leverages the \textbf{same model to evaluate the influence} for training efficiency.
 Therefore, LongCE training does not require a separate evaluator model, but uses the model itself for long-context evaluation.
-By this, \textbf{\emph{LongCE bootstraps the model's long-context capabilities in an EM (expectation-maximization) way}}: the language model $P_\theta$ first uses itself to estimate long-context influence of each token $I_{\rm soft}$ (\Eqref{eq:longce-influence}); and we then use this estimate to update the model parameters by optimizing the LongCE loss $\rm LongCE$ (\Eqref{eq:longce}).
-This way, the model can better focus on the key tokens that matter the most for long-context capabilities to improve training efficiency.
-Additionally, we observe that computing key tokens introduces extra computational overhead.
-However, later experiments demonstrate that this overhead is acceptable given the clear performance improvements.
+In this way, \textbf{\emph{LongCE bootstraps the model's long-context capabilities in an EM (expectation-maximization) way}}: the language model $P_\theta$ first uses itself to estimate long-context influence of each token $I_{\rm soft}$ (\Eqref{eq:longce-influence}); and then this estimate is used to update the model parameters by optimizing the LongCE loss function $\rm LongCE$ (\Eqref{eq:longce}).
+This process enables the model to focus more effectively on the key tokens critical to long-context performance, thereby improving training efficiency.
+We also note that computing key tokens introduces some additional computational overhead.
+However, subsequent experiments show that this overhead is acceptable, given the clear performance improvements.